Onyx Noir (2018 – NMC Recordings)

 We are pleased to announce another collaboration with Chandos Records and the release of our latest recording, Fanfares.
 Directed by John Wilson, this is a collection of almost 50 different examples of ceremonial music from British composers of the 20th Century.
 With almost all of them being premier recordings from composers such as Malcolm Arnold, Eric Coates, Arnold Bliss, Imogen Holst and Michael Tippett this disc sees the Onyx expand to twenty two members for some and reduce to two for others.
 Have a look at the official trailer from Chandos.

-Clicking the link below will take you to Presto Classical to allow you to purchase yet another ground-breaking recording by the ensemble.
+Clicking the link below will take you to the Presto Classical website to complete your purchase.

 On an Overgrown Path (2015 – Meridian)